BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 Outputs:

-- (proof, disclosed_data) a tuple comprising from an octet string and a vector of octet strings; or INVALID.
+- (proof, disclosed_msgs, disclosed_idxs) a tuple comprising from an
+                                          octet string, an array of
+                                          octet strings and an array of
+                                          non-zero integers; or INVALID.

 Deserialization: